sefop/.github/profile/README.md

 - Teams with strong engineering practices move faster while holding quality.
 - Teams without them ship more software that is hard to understand, test, and maintain.

-> [!NOTE]
-> Solid engineering practices are the prerequisite for capturing value from agentic development.
+> 💡 **Solid engineering practices are the prerequisite for capturing value from agentic development.**

 ---